-COM 337 Public Relations Workshop Three credit hours
+COM 337 Public Relations Workshop

 Practical experience in public relations work, including writing for a professional newsletter, promotional campaigns and other public relations work as available in any semester.
 May be repeated once for credit if available space permits.
 Marketing communications is covered in the fall and computer skills in the spring.
 If the class is taken twice, one semester must be fall and the other spring.
-Prerequisite: Permission of department.
+Prerequisite: COM 335 Public Relations I or Com 336 Public Relations II.

-COM 338 Audio Production and Programming II Three credit hours

-Advanced study of functions, theory, tools, and techniques of audio production and writing.
+- COM 338 Audio Production and Programming II Three credit hours Advanced study of functions, theory, tools, and techniques of audio production and writing.
 Students write, perform, and produce in studios and production rooms and in the field.
 Includes the study of audio equipment and hands-on practice in production techniques.
-Prerequisite: COM 238.

-COM 339 Video Production and Programming II Three credit hours

-Advanced study and practice in video studio and field production, including both technical and creative facets of the work.
+Prerequisite: COM 238. - COM 339 Video Production and Programming II Three credit hours Advanced study and practice in video studio and field production, including both technical and creative facets of the work.
 Writing, producing and editing video projects.
 Prerequisite: COM 239.